ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/write-a-graphql-api-with-ballerina.md

 ```

 In this code:
 - The endpoint returns the number of cases in thousands.
-Therefore, a service type is used to define the output object type, and inside the service type, each resource function will return the original value
+Therefore, a service type is used to define the output object type, and inside the service type, each resource method will return the original value
 divided by `1000`.
 - The `CovidData` service type represents the GraphQL `Object` type, which represents an entry in
 the data set.